Aseel1818/LearnHub/README.md

 ## Design Patterns
 We implemented the **MVC (Model-View-Controller)** architecture using:
-- **React** for the frontend to build a dynamic user interface.
+- **React** for the front end to build a dynamic user interface.
 - **Node.js** for the backend to manage server-side operations.
-- **APIs** for seamless communication between the frontend and backend.
+- **APIs** for seamless communication between the front end and back end.

 Additionally, we utilized the **Factory design pattern** in the search component to manage search functionality dynamically.